artnie/miscellaneous/emacs_setup/README.md

 * Make sure to give the full path to the file you want to add.
 * Launch Emacs with `roslisp_repl &`
 * If Emacs says that the `yasnippet` package is missing, install it with `M-x package-install RET yasnippet RET`, close Emacs and launch it again.
+* If roslisp_repl receives an update from aptitude, it's config file gets overwritten and you need to add the load-file again to it.

 ## cram-custom